iron/iron.github.io/iron.md

 ## Installation

-Iron tracks Rust nightly, which you can install [here](http://www.rust-lang.org/).
+Iron can be used on any channel of the [Rust langague](https://www.rust-lang.org), stable, beta, or nightly.

 To quickly get started creating Iron applications, you should use [Iron-Core](https://github.com/iron/core), which bundles several common